NexusInstruments/Chronology/README.md

 | "es" | Español (Spanish|

 **Notes**
-* Default language user is English ("en") if no language code is passed or the default language is not changed
+* The library will default to English ("en") if either no language code is passed or the default language is not changed

 ## Formatting
 Elements of the formatting strings are used to produce strings that are in a desired format.